-TAMP, with its most current estimate so long as that component has not received an allocation of funds.
+Every two years, with the adoption of the new SHOPP document, project components listed in the SHOPP must be updated, consistent with the TAMP and SHSMP, with its most current estimate so long as that component has not received an allocation of funds.
 Once allocated, the component must be managed by Caltrans consistent with Commission Resolution G-19-12 parameters.
 Any project component that has expended its allocation plus its G-19-12 authority must receive a supplemental allocation of funds from the Commission.
 Caltrans is responsible for implementing a change management process to manage and document the SHOPP cycle changes internally.
-These SHOPP changes must be identified, documented, and finalized by January of each even year.
+These SHOPP changes must be identified, documented, and finalized by January of each even year in order to be included in the adopted SHOPP.

-53. Pre-Apprenticeship Training Program
+54. Pre-Apprenticeship Training Program